VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 ### React Testing Library

 If you have read any of my posts on testing, you know that I think our industry writ large gets testing wrong.
 We test some things too much.
 We test other things too little.
-We don't always know what the purpose of our tests.
+We don't always know the purpose of our tests.
 And worst of all, because of perverse incentives, [we write tests to check a box](https://www.vidyasource.com/blog/code-coverage-is-killing-you).

 I mentioned earlier that it has been a priority to endow our components with as little behavior as possible.
 Aside from the fact